bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 second CPU.

 Unfortunately, normal modern samba software does not make use of AMP mode.
-This is because AMP is rarely implemented in modern linux systems.
+This is because AMP is rarely implemented in modern Linux systems.
-Most modern linux systems use "Symmetrical Multi Processing" (SMP) which allows **all** linux processes to make use of **any** CPU.
+Most modern Linux systems use "Symmetrical Multi Processing" (SMP) which allows **all** Linux processes to make use of **any** CPU.

-Since AMP is not implemented in the linux kernel generated by this guide, or in fact by any other modern linux kernel that I know of, the original Seagate supplied samba software will not work with this new kernel.
+Since AMP is not implemented in the Linux kernel generated by this guide, or by any other modern Linux kernel that I know of, the original Seagate supplied samba software will not work with this new kernel.

-See the the Seagate-Central-Samba project at the following link for more details, explanation, and an easy to follow guide in how to upgrade the samba software on the Seagate Central.
+See the the Seagate-Central-Samba project at the following link for more details, explanation, and an easy to follow guide showing how to upgrade the samba software on the Seagate Central.

 https://github.com/bertofurth/Seagate-Central-Samba

 ### NTFS external drive "write" support (Soon to be fixed in kernel v5.15??)
+NTFS is a commonly used filesystem for hard drives formatted using modern Windows operating systems.

 Initially, this project will only support "read" access to external USB attached NTFS drives.
 This is expected to be resolved with the advent of the paragon read/write capable ntfs3 driver due to be released in Linux